narasimhareddyputta94/narasimhareddyputta94/README.md

 ## 🌟 About Me

-Greetings! 👋 I'm Narasimha, currently diving deep into the world of Computer Science at Depaul University in Chicago.
-Transitioning from civil engineering to data analysis, and now pursuing computer science, I've developed a unique blend of skills that fuel my passion for innovation in technology.
+Greetings! 👋 I'm Narasimha, a tech enthusiast exploring the vast landscape of Computer Science at Depaul University in Chicago.
+Having navigated from civil engineering to data analysis and now immersing myself in computer science, I've cultivated a diverse skill set that fuels my zeal for innovation in technology.

 ## 🌐 Technical Proficiency